Student work for an identity design project for the Society for the Education and Assistance of Rural Indian Children

 Planning an Application to the BFA or BDes Program

-A portfolio is NOT required for admission to this program; however students may choose to major in Art & Design in order to take studio courses and work towards applying to the BFA or BDes program (which requires a portfolio for application).
-If that is your plan we recommend that you try to follow the course requirements for ENGL, HADVC, and options courses of your ideal future degree.
+While a portfolio is NOT required for admission to the BA program; many students choose to major in Art & Design in order to take studio courses and work towards applying to the BFA or BDes program (which does require a portfolio for application).
+If that is your plan we recommend that you try to follow the course requirements for ENGL, HADVC, and options courses of your ideal future degree, with the exception that you will take ART 134 and DES 135 instead of the studio courses listed in the BFA/BDes first year requirements.

 Major in the History of Art, Design and Visual Culture